Chart Color Schemes

 Infrastructure

-Highton has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+Highton has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 38 projects that could impact the area.
-Major projects include Morven Townhomes, Highton Urban Design Framework, 34 Barrabool Road Apartments, and 22-24 Barrabool Road Development.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 38 projects that could impact this region.
+Notable initiatives include Highton Urban Design Framework, 22-24 Barrabool Road Development, Wandana Estate, and Morven Townhomes.
+The following list details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.